PoliticalGraveyard.com

 Pasquerilla, Mark (born c.1959) — of Johnstown, Cambria County, Pa.
 Born about 1959.
 Republican.
 Delegate to Republican National Convention from Pennsylvania, 2004, 2008.
 Still living as of 2008.

-PASQUET (Soundex P230) — See also ASQUE, BASQUE, DEPASQUALE, DIPASQUALE, FRASQUERI, GASQUE, PAQUET, PASQUALE, PASQUARELLA, PASQUARIELLO, PASQUERILLA, PASQUIL, PASQUINELLI, VASQUEZ, VELASQUEZ.
+PASQUET (Soundex P230) — See also ASQUE, BASQUE, DEPASQUALE, DIPASQUALE, FRASQUERI, GASQUE, LEDOSQUET, PAQUET, PASQUALE, PASQUARELLA, PASQUARIELLO, PASQUERILLA, PASQUIL, PASQUINELLI, VASQUEZ, VELASQUEZ.

 Pasquet, Maurice — of New York.
-U.S. Vice Consul in Paris, 1932; Dairen, 1938; U.S. Consul in Rabat, 1947.
-Presumed deceased.
+U.S. Vice Consul in Paris, as of 1932; Dairen, as of 1938; U.S. Consul in Rabat, as of 1947.
 Burial location unknown.

 Pasquil, Mona — of Walnut Grove, Sacramento County, Calif.
 Democrat.
 Member of Democratic National Committee from California, 2004-08; delegate to Democratic National Convention from California, 2004, 2008.
 Female.
 Still living as of 2008.